Leadership

 Ana Navaro

-“My name is Ana Navaro.
-I joined WIND because I want to be able to help and guide women who have gone through difficult times like I have.
-I believe a good support system and guidance are one of the keys to succeeding in this world again.”
+While she was a resident at Grace House, Ana took a number of WIND workshops.
+Now she is WIND’s newest Lived Experience Leader (LEL).
+She joined WIND to “help and guide women who have gone through difficult times” and believes that “a good support system and guidance are one of the keys to succeeding in this world again.”